Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Desember 2025 09.26.10 UTC
+- WIB: Senin, 22 Desember 2025 11.09.08 UTC
-- WITA: Senin, 22 Desember 2025 10.26.10 UTC
+- WITA: Senin, 22 Desember 2025 12.09.08 UTC
-- WIT: Senin, 22 Desember 2025 11.26.10 UTC
+- WIT: Senin, 22 Desember 2025 13.09.08 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology